Lyoshikawa3914/Portfolio-website/README.md

 # My portfolio website
-website that talks a little about me, my education, and the projects I have done
+website that talks a little about me, my education
+, and the projects I have done

+Website: lyoshikawa3915.github.io/portfolio